httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 A commitment is not bound to a particular alternative service.
 Clients are able to use alternative services that they become aware of.
-However, once a valid and authenticated commitment has been received, clients SHOULD NOT use an unauthenticated alternative service.
+However, once a valid and authenticated commitment has been received, clients SHOULD NOT use an alternative service without both reasonable assurances (see
+{{auth}}) and strong authentication.
 Where there is an active commitment, clients SHOULD ignore advertisements for unsecured alternative services.

 A client MAY send requests to an unauthenticated origin in an attempt to discover potential alternative services, but these requests SHOULD be entirely generic and avoid including credentials.

 ## Operational Considerations {#pinrisks}